25 coastal watersheds are now “hatchery free” under Oregon’s new plan.

 But science has since proved that hatchery fish pose a major threat to wild populations by competing for food and watering down genetic diversity through interbreeding.
 Genetic diversity is critical for wild populations to adapt to changing watershed and ocean conditions resulting from the projected impacts of global climate change, pollution, and development.

-Every year, more than five billion young salmon and steelhead are released from hatcheries across the Pacific, making them the majority of salmon that swim in the North Pacific.
+Every year, more than five billion young salmon and steelhead are released from hatcheries across the Pacific.

 Wild Salmon Center believes hatcheries play an important role producing salmon for recreational and commercial harvest.
 But we should prevent the spread of hatcheries into rivers that support important runs of wild fish.